SneezyG/SneezyG/README.md

   Driving projects from conception to delivery with a focus on planning, collaboration, and execution.

 - **User Interface (UI) Design**
-  Creating intuitive and accessible user experiences with a strong focus on usability [Explore one of my design](https://bit.ly/3GoXQrP)
+  Creating intuitive and accessible user experiences with a strong focus on usability.
+[Explore one of my design](https://bit.ly/3GoXQrP)

 ---